o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/defect-reporter-cgp-jira.md

 1. For **Issue Type**, choose a Jira issue type from the drop\-down menu \(for example, **Feedback** or **Bug**\)\.
 The available issue types depend on the project key that you specified\.
 The issue type that you choose will be the default issue type for your Jira tickets\.
 ![\[Choose a default Jira issue type\]](/images/userguide/cloud_canvas/cloud-canvas-cloud-gem-defect-reporter-cgp-jira-7.png)

-## Configuring Jira Field Mappings<a name="cloud-canvas-cloud-gem-defect-reporter-cgp-jira-configuring-jira-field-mappings"></a>
+## Configuring Jira Field Mappings {#cloud-canvas-cloud-gem-defect-reporter-cgp-jira-configuring-jira-field-mappings}

 You can use the **Field Mappings** section of the **Jira Integration** tab to configure the default mapping of game event attributes to Jira ticket fields\.
 Required fields have an asterisk \(**\***\)\.
 Automatic mode fails when a required field does not have a specified mapping or default value\.